ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 Secrets live update and deployment rollout
 ------------------------------------------

 To overcome the time it might take for the secret to update in the actual pod, we can use VaultStaticSecret `rolloutRestartTargets` to automatically rollout an update to a resource of type `Deployment`, `DaemonSet`, `StatefulSet`.
+Together with VSO's automatic synchronization, this can be used to implement :ref:`automatic secret rotation <how-vault-secret-rotation>`, for instance, to cover leaked secrets.

 .. code-block:: bash